 In New Mexico, there were 10,634 rear-end accidents in 2023, 7,160 of which resulted in only property damage, according to the New Mexico Department of Transportation (NMDOT).
 Throughout the state, rear-end collisions made up ⅓ of all vehicle crashes, and they were the most common cause of accidents by manner of collision.
 There were a total of 13,547 vehicle collisions in Albuquerque.

 Rear-end accidents led to 3,403 injury accidents and 71 fatal accidents, according to NMDOT.
-Some of the common injuries sustained in these crashes include:

 Even if you don’t think you were injured, it is essential to get your injuries checked out.
 A medical professional is equipped to look for injuries you didn’t notice due to shock or delayed symptoms.
-Getting medical care also ensures documentation of your injuries and connects them to the collision.
+Getting medical care also gives you documentation of your injuries and connects them to the collision.
 This is helpful for civil claims in rear-end accident cases.

-When you discuss your case with an Albuquerque injury lawyer, you should not devalue your injuries and other damages.
+A: When you discuss your case with an Albuquerque injury lawyer, you should not devalue your injuries and other damages.
 Instead, be straightforward with your attorney about the cost and impact of your injuries and other losses, such as how being unable to use your vehicle has impacted your work or other aspects of your life.

-The cost of repairing a vehicle after a rear-end accident depends on the extent of the damage it sustained.
+A: The cost of repairing a vehicle after a rear-end accident depends on the extent of the damage it sustained.
 When you get a repair estimate, it is crucial to keep that documentation, as it can help you recover the cost of repairing your vehicle.
 You can do this in an insurance claim against an at-fault driver.

 Fields Marked With An “*” Are Required